PACESTEM/STEMHackathonFeb2021/README.md

     * Users
     * Technologies
     * Demo the features of the app/game
-    * Talk about your experience in the hackathon
+    * Experience in the hackathon

   * To post on Slack:
     * 2-3 sentences describing the app/game